 Metro’s fleet is 100% ADA accessible and includes small, medium and large sized buses and stretch-roofed body on chassis cut-a-way vans for the operation of fixed route, express/commuter, circulator and ADA MOBY services.
 The timed-transfer mass transit system includes approximately 4,000 posted bus stops, six transit centers and 98 passenger waiting shelters.

-MOBY service operates curb-to-curb, when need origin-to-origin, the shared ride service is provided in vans, and when capacity requires, Metro schedules taxi service.
+MOBY service operates origin-to-destination.
+The shared ride service is provided in vans, and when capacity requires, Metro schedules taxi service.
 Personal Care Attendants ride for free and Companions are charged the MOBY fare.

 The Metro fleet is operated from a Central Operations Center.
 The dispatchers communicate with the fleet via two-way radios.